wiljha/Test---PayU-Hub-Payment-Flow/README.md

 2. Creating Secure Fields pay button page
 3. Definition of tokenization, authorize, capture, charge, void, and refund.
 4. Documentation and experience notes
-5. Postman secuence diagram for an example for tw actors.
+5. Postman secuence diagram for an example for two actors.